stolksdorf/vitreum/README.md

 ### components
 Vitreum uses a folder-based component system, where each JSX component has it's own folder and an associated style file with it.
 Any assets or sub-components it needs should be located within it's own folder.
+If the `.jsx` file is required within your build, it's `.less` file also be automatically included in the LESS compile step.

 ```
 /page